cody-barker/portland-native-plant-list-react/README.md

 The Portland Native Plant List is an expansive resource containing plants native to Portland, Oregon.\
 All of the plants on this list could be suitable for backyard habitats and restoration projects alike.\
-The site allows you to add plants to the database and view them by type.
+The site allows you to search for and add plants to the database, as well as view them ordered by type.

 <img src ="public/Phase-2-Project-README-GIF.gif" alt="app.gif">
 <a href="https://youtu.be/qwquisbZK-U" alt=app.video>Click here for a more detailed video of the app features.</a>